- William Archer’s book “India and the Future,” published in 1917, sought to enlighten the Western world about Hindu religion and culture.

 Sita, the type of conjugal fidelity and chastity, is so excessive in her virtue as to verge on immorality

 Archer, the great judge of women’s virtue and morality, asserted that Sita’s unwavering fidelity and chastity border on immorality.
 So if a woman is devoted to her husband and stops the evil advances of other men, she borders on immorality?
 But that’s the ideal woman.
-Archer’s thick brain was inept to understand the seemingly simple aspect of Devi Sita’s character.
+Archer’s thick brain was inept in understanding the seemingly simple aspect of Devi Sita’s character.
 Devi Sita was a reflection of an ideal Hindu woman.

 The Popularity of his book